Aspirin is a simple remedy for a headache.

 Am I telling you to give your cat aspirin?
 NO!

-But sometimes, a simple home remedy can relieve your cat’s allergic response just like an aspirin alleviates a headache.
+But sometimes, a simple home remedy can relieve your cat’s allergy just like an aspirin alleviates a headache.

-Use the following remedies as a stand-alone treatment or alongside pharmaceutical drugs to soothe an itchy cat.
+Use the following remedies as a stand-alone treatment or alongside pharmaceutical drugs to soothe cat allergy and itchy skin.

 Apple Cider Vinegar